JReverse/JTweak/README.md

 - JOIN JSNAP TODAY https://discord.gg/uaj8HMX

 ## How to spoof images
-- In you're snapchat media folder (the one you don't need root to acces)
+- In you're snapchat media folder (the one you don't need root to access)
 - for image put replace.jpg in the snapchat folder
 - for video put replace.mp4 in the snapchat folder
 - then take video / pic